Medically reviewed by Kristin Hall, FNP

 Norepinephrine.
 Also known as noradrenaline, this neurotransmitter is responsible for increasing your blood pressure and constricting your blood vessels.
 It may also affect your level of motivation and feelings of reward.

-Research suggests that norepinephrine plays a role in the development of depression, as well as certain anxiety disorders.
+Research suggests that norepinephrine plays a role in the development of depression symptoms, as well as certain anxiety disorders.

 Dopamine.
 This neurotransmitter affects how you perceive reality and plays a key role in making you feel motivated.
 It’s released when you expect to be rewarded, making it an important part of your brain’s reward system.